 Industrial Compressor Types

 There are two major families of compressors: positive displacement compressors and dynamic displacement compressors.
-They are classified into these two groups by how the pressurization activity is performed.
+Classification into these two groups depends on how the pressurization of air occurs.
 Positive displacement compressors increase air density by mechanically reducing the available area.
 Dynamic displacement compressors first increase air velocity and then reduce the available volume.

 Positive Displacement Compressors